EliLopez4774/Spotify-Charts-2023-EDA/README.md

 # ---------------------------------------------------------------

-### Section A
+### Section A - Dataset Overview
-First, importing the required libraries is imperative to manipulate, explore, and clean the data, and then import the dataset using pd.read_csv function. the syntax was a little bit different as the traditional, as the .csv file was not utf-8 compatible, so the latin-1 syntax had to be added.
-Then, using the len function, with axis=0, it is easy to determine the number of rows and axis=1 for the number of columns as well, presenting 953 rows and 24 columns.
-To show the data types of each column, the function dtype was used and the results are as follows
+First, importing the required libraries is imperative to manipulate, explore, and clean the data, then importing the dataset using pd.read_csv function. the syntax was a little bit different as the traditional, as the .csv file was not utf-8 compatible, so the latin-1 syntax had to be added.
+Then, using the len function, with axis=0, it is easy to determine the number of rows and axis=1 for the number of columns, presenting **953 rows and 24 columns**.
+To show the data types of each column, the function dtype was used and the results are as follows;

-- track_name -              object
+**- track_name -              object
 - artist(s)_name -         object
 - artist_count -            int64
 - released_year -           int64